Best GCSE Revision Apps for 2026: Honest Reviews & Comparison

 Pros:

-- Questions organised by grade, so you can target your current level and stretch upward
+- Questions organised by grade — easy to work at your level and stretch upward

-- Worked solutions help you understand where you went wrong
+- Worked solutions show you where you went wrong

 Cons:

-- Limited interactivity; it’s primarily a static question bank
+- It’s a static question bank — limited interactivity

 8. Save My Exams

-Save My Exams is a revision website offering past papers, mark schemes, revision notes, and topic questions organised by exam board.
-It covers a wide range of GCSE and A-Level subjects.
+Save My Exams is a revision site with past papers, mark schemes, notes, and topic questions — all organised by exam board.
+Covers GCSEs and A-Levels.

-Best for: Students who want easy access to past papers and mark schemes organised by topic and exam board.
+Best for: Students wanting easy access to past papers sorted by topic.

-Subjects: Wide range of GCSEs and A-Levels, with strong coverage in sciences, maths, and humanities.
+Subjects: Wide range of GCSEs and A-Levels; sciences, maths, humanities especially.

 Pros:

-- Excellent collection of past paper questions sorted by topic
+- Excellent past paper collection, properly sorted by topic

 - Revision notes are concise and exam-focused